 Plan ahead, look for opportunities for funding if you’re a student, or look for ways to save money if you’re not.
 Most importantly, welcome culture-shock and getting outside of your comfort-zone, but don’t forget about personal safety.
 Finding the balance between seeking new experiences while traveling and focusing on personal safety is unfortunately more difficult for women.
 However, making it a priority to be exposed to new ideas and a way of doing things is always possible.

 Thanks for reading!
-Want more travel tips from Anna and women like her?
+Want more travel tips from Haley and women like her?